Friday, August 29, 2025

-THE PAGES ON AFRICA COME FROM MY DOCTORAL THESIS FOR COLUMBIA UNIVERSITY, 1975.
+THE PAGES ON AFRICA COME FROM MY DOCTORAL THESIS FOR NEW YORK'S COLUMBIA UNIVERSITY IN 1975

-"Growth and Violence in the Precolonial Sudanic Belt began with economic data in explorers' accounts of West and Central Africa.
-I then consulted the archives of Paris, Abidjan, Dakar, Bamako, Ouagadougou and Accra, conducted interviews in those towns and in Segu (Mali) and did three months of field work in Djimini, in the northeastern Ivory Coast, in 1973.
+The thesis's basic source was the economic data in explorers' accounts.
+Also useful were documents rom the archives of Paris, Abidjan, Dakar, Bamako, Ouagadougou and Accra, and interviews from those towns and in Ségou (Mali).
+The research involved as well three months of field work in Djimini, in the northeastern Ivory Coast, in 1973.

-The article, the last and longest, received a glowing review in a Canadian publication.
-But the book was ignored in France.
+The article, the last and longest, upset the way in which African history is understood.
+It received an enthusiastic review in a French-Canadian publication but though its editors were some of Paris's leading Africanists, the book was ignored in France.

 --Emmanuel Terray, Director of the EHESS, January 8, 1991